ombulabs/blog/_posts/2021-02-04-behind-the-scenes-devise.markdown

 end
 ```

 Here, it tells Warden to validate the new authentication options.
-If valid, warden will store the new user.
+If valid, Warden will store the new user.

 ## Conclusion